Welcome to Fickle Father!

 “Well, sir.
 I’m a drifter…like Jack Reacher.”

-If you want to follow along, whether you’re fickle or a drifter, or even if you’ve found that tempest within you, join me on Instagram or subscribe with your email.
+If you want to follow along, whether you’re fickle or a hobby drifter, or even if you’ve found that tempest within you, feel free to follow along.

 Until next time!